 “The Perks of Being a Wallflower” (2012)

-is one of the greatest Melancholia movies about anxiety depression and mental illness that has been made, ever.
+Critics argue that Melancholia is one of the greatest movies about anxiety depression and mental illness that has been made, ever.
 “Melancholia,” Justine excellently portrays the “acute anguish and the paralyzing hollowness of depression,” according to The New York Times.

 “The Hours” (2002)